-- For jet engine and aircraft component replacement parts, we compete with the industry's leading jet engine and aircraft component OEMs, particularly Pratt & Whitney and General Electric. - For the overhaul and repair of jet engine and aircraft components as well as avionics and navigation systems, we compete with: - major commercial airlines, many of which operate their own maintenance and overhaul units; - OEMs, which manufacture, repair and overhaul their own parts; and - other independent service companies.
+- For jet engine and aircraft component replacement parts, we compete with the industry's leading jet engine and aircraft component OEMs, particularly Pratt & Whitney and General Electric. - For the distribution, overhaul and repair of jet engine and aircraft components as well as avionics and navigation systems, we compete with: - major commercial airlines, many of which operate their own maintenance and overhaul units; - OEMs, which manufacture, distribute, repair and overhaul their own and other OEM parts; and - other independent service companies.